 Dhaulagiri Circuit Trek

 • An adventure of great bio-diversity from lush green forest to arctic terrains.

-• Walk around world 7th highest Mt.
-Dhaulagiri and its massive range of peaks.
+• Walk around the world's 7th highest Mount Dhaulagiri and its massive range of peaks.

-• On an elusive trail to scenic hidden valley crossing over high French-Pass.
+• On an elusive trail to a scenic hidden valley crossing over high French-Pass.

-• Traverse from low warm Mygdi district to lovely Mustang Kaligandaki valley.
+• Traverse from the low warm Mygdi district to the lovely Mustang Kaligandaki Valley.

+Dhaulagiri Circuit Trek